 Let’s look at three graphs of data from my smart plug.* The first one shows the dehumidifier running continuously.
 When running, it uses about 485 watts of power.
 In one hour, it would use just less than 0.5 kilowatt-hour of energy.
 If it ran continuously all day, it would use close to 12 kWh of energy and cost me about $1.50.

 But if you have a room dehumidifier running continuously, you probably ought to look into ways to reduce the humidity through air sealing or crawl space encapsulation.
 And get a more efficient dehumidifier.
-In my basement, the dehumidifier cycles on and off.
+In my basement, the dehumidifier cycles on and off when I set it for an appropriate relative humidity.
 The graph below shows a medium rate of cycling.
 It comes on for 8 to 10 minutes, then goes off for 4 or 5 minutes.

 That hurts efficiency because when the compressor goes off, the coil warms up and loses its ability to dehumidify.
 When the dehumidifier comes back on, it takes some time before the coil gets to its lowest temperature again.